Danial-Kord/Cloud-Computing-Project/README.md

 3. `minikube kubectl apply -f config-map2.yaml` or `sudo minikube kubectl -- apply -f config-map2.yaml`

-4. `minikube kubectl apply -f urlshortener-deployment.yaml` or `sudo minikube kubectl -- apply -f urlshortener-deployment.yaml` after this step check the STATUS of pods by `sudo minikube kubectl get pod -- -o wide` command, it should be RUNNING after a while.
+4. `minikube kubectl apply -f urlshortener-deployment.yaml` or `sudo minikube kubectl -- apply -f urlshortener-deployment.yaml` <br>
+after this step check the STATUS of pods by `sudo minikube kubectl get pod -- -o wide` command, it should be RUNNING after a while.

-5. `minikube kubectl apply -f urlshortener-service.yaml` or `sudo minikube kubectl -- apply -f urlshortener-service.yaml` now database setup is completed.
+5. `minikube kubectl apply -f urlshortener-service.yaml` or `sudo minikube kubectl -- apply -f urlshortener-service.yaml` <br>
+now database setup is completed.
 Use `sudo minikube kubectl get deployment -- -o wide` and `sudo minikube kubectl get service -- -o wide` for checking status.

 If you reach here, It is all done.
-For testing your service try steps below:
+For testing your service try steps below: <br>
 Before moving forward save try to copy the ip of the service in the `sudo minikube kubectl get service -- -o wide` command.

 ### Testing service pod
 1. `sudo minikube kubectl run test -- --image=danialkm/myubuntu:latest sleep infinity`
-2. `sudo minikube kubectl exec -- --stdin --tty test -- bash` in the opened bash check the system working by typing Usage command below!
+2. `sudo minikube kubectl exec -- --stdin --tty test -- bash` <br>
+in the opened bash check the system working by typing Usage command below! <br>
 Note that instead of `localhost` in the POST url, you need to type service ip.

 ## Usage